The Nativity Story: Plot

 Meanwhile, Emperor Augustus has demanded that every man across the Empire return with his family to his place of birth for the census.
 As a direct descendant of King David, Joseph is forced to travel 110 km across Judea's rocky terrain from Nazareth to Bethlehem, his native homeland.
 With Mary on a donkey laden with supplies, it takes the couple nearly four weeks to reach Bethlehem.
-Upon arriving in town, Mary goes into labour, and Joseph frantically seeks a place for her to deliver.
+Upon arriving in town, Mary goes into labor, and Joseph frantically seeks a place for her to deliver.
 There is, however, no room in any inn or home because of the people arriving for the census, but at the last minute, an innkeeper offers his stable for shelter.

-Meanwhile, three Magi—Caspar, Melchior and Balthasar (Stefan Kalipha, Nadim Sawalha and Eriq Ebouaney) —travel towards Judaea after having previously discovered that three planets will align to form a great star.
+Meanwhile, three Magi—Caspar, Melchior, and Balthasar—travel towards Judaea after having previously discovered that three planets will align to form a great star.
 This Star of Bethlehem appears before the Magi, after a visit by the Archangel Gabriel.
 The Magi visit Herod and reveal to him that the Messiah is still a child and he will be a Messiah "for the lowest of men to the highest of kings."
-Shocked by this, Herod asks that they visit the newborn Messiah and report the child's location back to him, under the pretence that he, too, would like to worship him, while in fact he plans to kill the baby for fear of a new king usurping him.
+Shocked by this, Herod asks that they visit the newborn Messiah and report the child's location back to him, under the pretense that he, too, would like to worship him, while in fact, he plans to kill the baby for fear of a new king usurping him.
 The Magi arrive at the stable where Mary has given birth to Jesus, and they present the infant with gifts of gold, frankincense, and myrrh.

 Suspicious of his intentions, the Magi avoid Herod, returning home via a different route.
-Herod realises that the Magi have tricked him and orders the death of every boy in Bethlehem under the age of two.
-Joseph is warned in a dream of the danger and flees to Egypt with Mary and Jesus as the film ends.
+Herod realizes that the Magi have tricked him and orders the death of every boy in Bethlehem under the age of two.
+In the present, Joseph is warned in a dream of the danger and flees to Egypt with Mary and Jesus, Mary knowing her son will bring hope to mankind.